 I’ve never considered myself a conflict photographer and the fact that I was only carrying an iphone served as an excuse to retreat with haste back to my hotel and watch events unfold on television.
 The following day I walked through streets that were eerily silent, stopping off at the Place de la Republique en route to Gard de Nord, before heading home.

-For the next few days I sat in my Brighton studio listening to details of those terrible events unfold, trying in vain to supress the guilt for retreating as I had.
+For the next three days I sat in my Brighton studio listening to details of those terrible events unfold, trying in vain to supress my guilt for retreating as I had.
 As time passed I felt an increasing urge to return, until, on the fourth day, I did.
 Arriving at Gard du Nord at 8pm I met a car and guide and spent the night driving around every site, often returning several times in the hope of finding each one empty.
 This proved possible everywhere except outside the Bataclan, where traumatised survivors still gathered for mutual support.
 There I listened to first-hand accounts of horrors witnessed, as well as uplifting tales of courage and community support.

 As dawn broke I was back on the Eurostar travelling home once again.
 These are the pictures I made during that evening.